sjpjoshi/LostWorld/README.md

 - [ ] Strange climbing bug: When you read the top it will clip through the wall

 # Note
+The gif files are incredibly large but I also used a online converter, it looks slow however it does run fast.
 Once the game is complete there will be a executable file for Windows, Mac, and Linux in a folder so you don't have to clone the repo.

 ## Roadmap